sumaKamireddy/OS-Simulatior/README.md

 -Dining Philosphers

-Java eclipse is the platform used for implementing na dsimulating the algorithms.
+Java eclipse is the platform used for implementing and simulating the algorithms.